juggernaut/juggernaut.github.io/_posts/2017-11-02-rust-builder-pattern.markdown

 }
 {% endhighlight %}

-This struct has a large number of fields, and as such forcing the application programmer to populate the entire struct consisting of mostly `None` values is unergonomic.
+This struct has a large number of fields.
+As such, forcing the application programmer to populate the entire struct consisting of mostly `None` values is unergonomic.
 Rust does not (yet) have default values for struct fields or default function arguments, although they have been [proposed](https://github.com/rust-lang/rfcs/pull/257) [^2].
 A nice way to solve this is to use
 [the builder](https://en.wikipedia.org/wiki/Builder_pattern) pattern: